Skip to main content

 • Jumping from one project-based contract to another shifts the focus away from developing and improving the quality of programs and services or building organizational sustainability.
 Ultimately, this negatively impacts the communities that nonprofits serve.

-• 77% of nonprofit workers are women, 47% are immigrants and 34% are racialized and Indigenous people.
+• 70% of nonprofit workers are women and 33% are racialized people.
 The prevalence of short-term project funding and underfunding leads to low wages, few benefits and precarious work for our diverse workforce.

 • Core funding is a crucial tool to help the nonprofit sector prepare for and weather crises, such as public health emergencies and economic downturns, when communities need the sector more than ever.